royhsu/tiny-console/README.md

 # TinyConsole

 TinyConsole allows you to embed the console into an app, happy debugging.
+It's quite useful to use in-app console when working with SwiftUI live previews or debugging on real devices.

 ## Installation

 ### Swift Package Manager

-Add the package as your dependences.
+Add the package to your dependencies.

 ```swift
 .package(url: "https://github.com/royhsu/tiny-console.git", .branch("master")),